 Afterwards, this VD will appear in the boot order menu, so it can be selected as the primary boot device.

-Rest of the Operating System installation is straightforward.
+The rest of the Operating System installation is straightforward.

 This customer will run VMware vSphere with VSAN (Virtual SAN), installed on the BOSS devices and utilizing all 6x960GB SSD’s for the VSAN.